krakrukra/PocketAdmin/extra/wiki/examples.md

 5. If you want to use on-demand payloads, you need to place them inside
 /ondemand/ directory, with names from script03.txt up to script19.txt

-So, let's say you want to check how the OS fingerprinter would identify
-your system.
-There is an example payload for that.
-To use it, you would
-go to /extra/payloads/fingerprinterTest/, check out the information
-in readme.md file and then copy all the files inside to PocketAdmin's root
-directory.
-Since this payload does use the fingerprinter you will also
-need to copy /extra/fingerdb/ directory, otherwise you will have to build
-up your own database from scratch.
-But what if you have a French keyboard layout?
-You would then copy
-/extra/kblayout/ directory to the device as well, and then add this
-command (without quotes) to config.txt: "USE_LAYOUT fr_FR".
-The payload should now work as described in readme.md